 The Westerly community believes in families as partners in the Westerly student experience.
 Any questions or concerns related to your child's academic day or classroom experiences should be directly addressed with the teacher involved via their Westerly School email address.
 If no resolution is found, the Assistant Head of School will provide additional support.
-Parents/Guardians may access the faculty/staff directory via website or going to http://www.westerlyschool.org/who-we-are/faculty-staff.cfm Teachers will respond within 48 hours of your email, though in consideration of our faculty we ask that parents/guardians and students refrain from emailing urgent matters after 8:00pm.
+Parents/Guardians may access the faculty/staff directory via westerlyschool.org.
+Teachers will respond within 48 hours of your email, though in consideration of our faculty we ask that parents/guardians and students refrain from emailing urgent matters after 8:00pm.